danpoynor/danpoynorcom-django/README.md

 `--page-requisites`: download all the files that are necessary to properly display a given HTML page (including images and stylesheets).
 `--html-extension`: save files with the `.html` extension.
 `--convert-links`: convert all links so that they work offline.
-`--restrict-file-names=windows`: modify filenames so that they will work in Windows as well.
+`--restrict-file-names=windows`: modify filenames so that they will work in Windows as well (converts a colon to a plus sign for example).
 `--domains localhost`: don't follow links outside of the specified domain.
 `--no-parent`: don't follow links outside of the directory hierarchy that the starting URL specifies.